Premature Child Study (PCS) from the Alberta BLOOM study

 For children joining from previous studies

-The study will follow children until they are 3.5 years old.
+The study will follow children until they are approximately 3.5 years old.
 Participation in the study involves visiting the Alberta Children’s Hospital for allergy testing and sample collection.
 The study will also ask participating families to collect biological samples from their children at home and complete online questionnaire(s).
 Please see Timeline for more details.

 Where is this study taking place?